October 5, 2020 by Judith Allen Shone

 Read or listen to stories from our loved ones

-as they understood what was happening
+telling us what they understood what was happening

 We are grateful to those with early-onset dementia who have been able to tell us about their lives so we can learn how their life seems to them, how it feels.
 I appreciate so much that they share their situation with us.